 Requesting access to University Archives materials is a two-step process:

 - Request materials: Contact University Archives at email@example.com

 or (401) 863-2148 to request materials.

 In order to ensure requests are met in a timely manner, researchers are encouraged to request materials at least one week in advance of visits.

 - Make an appointment: E-mail HayReadingRoom@brown.edu before noon on Friday the week prior to the requested appointment(s).
-Please specify the date(s), time(s), and Reading Room (Rockefeller Library or Annex).
-Due to space limitations, the number of appointments available each day will be limited.
-Requests for appointments on Jan.
-2nd or 3rd should be made no later than noon on Friday Dec.
-20th.
+Please specify the preferred date(s) and time(s).
+Due to staffing and space limitations, the number of appointments available each day will be limited.

 Brown University Publications